adams-id/netflix-clone/README.md

 ## 📌 Live Demo

-🔗 View the Live App Here
+🔗 View the live app here
 (Replace with your actual deployment link)

 ---